Use Helmfile for Deployment in Offline Environments

 $ kubectl apply -f ./output/final-*.yml

-As you can see, this method is extensible and can be generalized in many ways for any helm-based deployment.
-For the complete example listing, refere to the github repo here.
+As you can see, this method is extensible and can be generalized for any helm-based deployment.
+For the complete example listing, refer to the github repo here.

 Conclusion